 It’s a great place to take a walk or to spend a relaxing day next to the clear blue waters.
 Many even camp too, though it’s forbidden.

 If you are interested in seeing Elafonisi at its best, then visit in early May or October.
-In both months you will find quiet beaches, desert roads, and warm water.
+You will find quiet beaches, desert roads, and warm water in both months.

 The Crowds in Elafonisi